 Local police arrested and harassed the women protesters, sometimes jailing children who were out on the lines as well.
 Instances of violence also occurred.
 On one occasion, strikebreakers injured three women when attempting to push through the picket line.

 After eight months of the strike, the Empire Zinc Company obtained an injunction that prevented the strikers from continuing their picket line.
 Instead of abandoning the strike, the miners’ wives and children stepped up to maintain the picket line since they were not allowed to work in the mines.

 The women and their children upheld the picketing for seven additional months despite frequent mass arrests, violence, and resistance from their husbands who were suddenly in charge of childcare and household tasks.
 In January of 1952, after 15 months of striking, a new contract was signed to improve the wages and conditions for Mexican and Mexican American workers.

-In 1954, Salt of the Earth, a film based on the Empire Zinc Strike was released, directed by Herbert Biberman, one of the Hollywood Ten who was targeted for his associations to the Communist party.
-For an in-depth lesson based on the film, check out “Salt of the Earth: Grounds Students in Hope,” a resource provided by Rethinking Schools.
+In 1954, Salt of the Earth, a film based on the Empire Zinc Strike was released.
+It was directed by Herbert Biberman, one of the Hollywood Ten who was targeted for his associations to the Communist party.
+For a lesson based on the film, check out Salt of the Earth: Grounds Students in Hope, by S. J. Childs for Rethinking Schools.
 Biberman’s film was blacklisted by the government and only shown in a dozen theatres across the whole country.
-To learn more about the government’s censorship during the Red Scare, download the Zinn Education Project’s “Subversives: Stories from the Red Scare” lesson.
+To learn more about U.S. government censorship during the Red Scare, download the Zinn Education Project’s Subversives: Stories from the Red Scare lesson by Ursula Wolfe-Rocca.